-Curriculum Unit Project
+• Curriculum Unit Project

 Students will prepare a curriculum unit, based on information presented in this course, which will be implemented in their field placement.
-Curriculum development guidelines and instruction will be provided concerning this project.
 A comprehensive outline will be handed out in class.

 PLEASE NOTE:

 Regarding Student Progression through the three Co-Requisite Core ECE courses: Teaching Methods, Seminar, Field Practice